 - Offer surveys in multiple channels

 If a survey is optimized for all device types, it should be easily accessed on social media.
-So, take advantage of your platforms.
-Share your survey on different social media channels to increase participation rates.
+So, take advantage of your platforms and share your survey on different social media channels to increase participation rates.

 Designing surveys doesn’t have to be challenging.
-Make your life so much easier by creating interactive surveys through Opinion Stage.
-Create a survey from scratch, or choose one of their many professionally-made templates to complete it within minutes.
+On the contrary, you can easily create interactive surveys with Opinion Stage.
+Create a survey from scratch, or choose one of our many professionally-made templates to complete it within minutes.
 Through Opinion Stage, you can drive higher response rates and evaluate results from a powerful analytics dashboard.

 Drive Higher Response Rates with an Interactive SurveyCreate a Survey